damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 **Compensation is discussed at start and end, but not in between.** Compensation expectations are asked about during the [screening call](#screening-call).
 If the expectations seem unworkable to the hiring manager (based on what had been discussed with the compensation committee at the [creation of the vacancy](#vacancy-creation-process)), then the hiring manager can send a note (or ask People Ops to send a note) to the candidate explaining that the expectations are too far apart.
 If the expectations are aligned, then the topic of compensation should not re-surface until an [offer is discussed internally](#offer-authorization).
 Following this guideline avoids conflating technical and team interviews with contract discussions, and keeps the process flowing smoothly.

-**The CEO authorizes offers.** <a name="offer-authorization"></a>The hiring manager proposes a suggestion for an offer (including bonus structure if applicable, etc.) as an internal comment in Workable, but the CEO extends any offer depending on what is applicable.
+**The CEO authorizes offers.** <a name="offer-authorization"></a>The hiring manager proposes a suggestion for an offer (including bonus structure if applicable, etc.) as an internal comment in Workable, and informes the CEO on its details depending on what is applicable.
 This may change if/when we have a [global compensation framework](/handbook/people-operations/#compensation-principles) in place.

 Be aware that the visibility of internal comments in Workable can be switched between hiring team _managers_ only, or _all_ members of the hiring team.